Rino Piccolo: Biography

 In 2007 he was appointed as General Director of the Provincial Latina Film Commission in the region of Lazio in Italy.
 In 2008 he established the first "Latina Film Fund" addressed to national and international documentary filmmakers.
-In 2009 he collaborated to the publishing of the book Latina.
+In 2009 he collaborated on the publishing of the book Latina.
 Terra di Cinema, a review of all films produced in the province of Latina.
 As a producer, in 2010 he was involved in the international production of Maradona by Emir Kusturica.
-Also in 2010, he presided commissions for a few film festivals in Italy.
+Also in 2010, he presided over commissions for a few film festivals in Italy.

-In 2012 has been selected as a "Film Tourism" expert to be a Speaker at the AFCI Cineposium held in Cheungpung, South Korea.
+In 2012, has been selected as a "Film Tourism" expert to be a Speaker at the AFCI Cineposium held in Cheungpung, South Korea.
 In 2013 has presented the new Region of Lazio 15 million euro "Audiovisual fund" to the Spanish film Industry at the Italian Embassy in Madrid.

 Throughout the years he has collaborated on international film projects such as: The Borgias, Angels and Demons, Maradona by Kusturica, The man from U.N.C.L.E., Spectre, Zoolander 2, 7 minuti and many others.

 In 2015, publishes a book entitled "Terra di Cinema - Cinema Land" and several other essays on Film Commission work both nationally and internationally.

 In 2017 he establishes an educational program for film production professionals in the region of Lazio, with Master Classes such as Set Designer with Francesco Frigeri, Executive Production with Alessandro Calosci and Acting with Michele Placido.

-In, March of the same year, he has been invited by the National Film School - Scuola Nazionale di Cinema in Rome as a guest speaker to show Film Commission work in Italy.
+In March of the same year, he was invited by the National Film School - Scuola Nazionale di Cinema in Rome as a guest speaker to show Film Commission work in Italy.

-From 2006 to present has been appointed President of the Latina Film Commission. a local Government film support entity.
+From 2006 to the present has been appointed President of the Latina Film Commission., a local Government film support entity.

-In 2022 produces the feature film "Song of the fly" directed by Michele Pagano, which wins Best Screenplay Award at Queens World Film Festival in New York.
+In 2022 produces the feature film "Song of the fly" directed by Michele Pagano, which won the Best Screenplay Award at Queens World Film Festival in New York.